 For the centred zip prepare the other side of the opening in the same way.

-Interface and neaten the outer edge of the facing.
+Interface the facing and neaten the outer edge.

 Machine the the facing to the garment along the top edge.
 Starting and finishing in the right angle at the top of the zip.

-Trim the seam , snip across the corner of the zip.
+Trim the neck edge seam, snip across the corner of the zip.
 Press the facing away from the garment.

 Edge stitch by machining close to the seam through the facing and the seam allowances.

 Fold the short edge of the facing to the wrong side exactly level with the right angle made earlier.
-Press the fold, open up and trim the corner.
+Press the fold.

-Put the facing wrong side down against the garment, matchng the top edge, side seams and notches.
+Put the facing wrong side down against the wrong side of the garment, matching the top edge, side seams and notches.

-Fold under the short edge of the facing, pin or finger press the crease.
+Fold under the short edge of the facing so the fold is about in the middle of the zip tape, pin or finger press the crease.

-Try to hold the seam allowances together, flip the facing over so that it's right sides togther.
+Try to hold the facing and the zip tape together, flip the facing over so the right sides are against each other.

 Machine through the zip seam allowance and the facing about 5mm from the edge of the seam allowance.

-Fold back WS together to check the facing is the correct length.
+Fold the facing back so the WS are together to check the facing is the correct length.